work by Marcie Miller Gross (photo by E.G. Schempf)

 Whether or not it was intentional, the four shows at Haw Contemporary work together with a vibrant harmony that nourishes all five senses, making for an uplifting and revitalizing artistic sojourn.

-“On the River,” “Shifting: Sculpture and Prints,” “Ghosts of the Plains” and “French Pictures: Photographs and Paintings” continue at Haw Contemporary, 1600 Liberty St. through Nov.
+“On the River,” “Shifting: Sculpture and Prints,” “Ghost of the Plains” and “French Pictures: Photographs and Paintings” continue at Haw Contemporary, 1600 Liberty St. through Nov.
 2. Hours are 9 a.m. to 5 p.m.
 Tuesday – Friday and noon to 5 p.m.
 Saturday.
 For more information, visit www.hawcontemporary.com or call 816.-842-5877.